ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Furthermore, this document uses the following term.

-* Token series: the set comprising all the access tokens issued by the same AS for the same pair (Client, Resource Server).
+* Token series: the set comprising all the access tokens issued by the same AS for the same pair (client, resource server).

   Profiles of ACE can provide their extended and specialized definition, e.g., by further taking into account the public authentication credentials of C and the RS.